 The Board of Directors establishes parameters for risk appetite which are defined through strategic businesses plan as well as the Corporate Credit Policy.
 Credit Risk Management Policy lays down the roles and responsibilities, risk appetite, key processes and reporting framework.
-Corporate credit is managed through rating of borrowers and the transaction and thorough risk vetting of individual exposures at origination and thorough periodic review after sanctioning.
+Corporate credit is managed through rating of borrowers and the transaction, thorough due diligence through an appraisal process alongside risk vetting of individual exposures at origination and thorough periodic review (including portfolio review) after sanctioning.
 Retail credit to individuals and small business is managed through definition of product criteria, appropriate credit filters and subsequent portfolio monitoring.